aep5142/intro-git-lab-2025/README.md

 Whenever you have made a change that you wish to keep, you'll make a git commit.

-Open up `part1.txt` using `code` and answer the questions.
+Open up `part1.txt` using `code`, answer the questions, and save the file!

+> **NOTE**: Forgetting to save your changes in the editor is a common mistake.

-When you've done so, add a commit with the message "part 1 done!"
+When you've done so, add a commit with the message "part 1 done."

 Run `uv run python check.py 1` to check that your commit exists and is correct.